dingsboms/weather-blanket/lib/theme/README.md

-# Weather Blanket App Theme System
+# Tempestry App Theme System

 ## Overview
-This theme system provides a comprehensive color palette and styling framework based on the vibrant yarn colors from your Weather Blanket app logo.
+This theme system provides a comprehensive color palette and styling framework based on the vibrant yarn colors from your Tempestry app logo.

 ## Color Palette
 The theme extracts colors from your beautiful logo featuring colorful yarn: